 Beaver Moon Spiritual Correspondences

-The spiritual meaning of November’s Beaver Full Moon is a powerful time for magic and celebrations, as well as a lovely time for meditation and reflection.
+The spiritual meaning of November’s Beaver Full Moon is a powerful time for reflection, celebrations, meditation, and ritual magic.
 To get you started, here are some correspondences and intentions!

 Beaver Moon Spiritual Meaning and Intentions